BME97/DataScience/README.md

 🔭 I’m currently working on building up my GitHub profile with data science projects.

-🌱 I’m currently self teaching how to code and learning to apply the basics of Data Science/Python/SQL within biomedical field
+🌱 Self teaching how to code and learning to apply the basics of Data Science/Python/SQL within biomedical field

 👯 I’m looking to collaborate on any of the presented data-science projects or open to other automation projects